loriortiz/cover-11ty/content/Articles/lou-reed-int/index.md

   _I think they despised and hated him, much like they despised and hated you, for the truth._

   But I think that he dealt with the reality which all the other states have to deal with, and when she says she's gonna lower taxes thirty percent, how is she gonna do that, and keep the schools going and this service going and that service going?
-She's saying what people would like to hear. …Anyway.
+She's saying what people would like to hear. … Anyway.

   _Anyway, on the other hand, your dissent to utopianism has cycled around in the current era to a dissent of virtue as it were; during the socially callous and politically superficial '80s you turned to political protest and homages to family, and in the demoralized or denial-prone '90s you're turning to calls to awareness and invocations of renewal._